-Mobile phone signal is getting better all the time and these days most UK residents can generally get a 4G or at the very least a 3G signal where they live, but there are still some who can’t or who don’t get very good signal.
+Mobile phone signal is getting better all the time and these days most UK residents can generally get a 4G or at the very least a 3G signal where they live, with many even getting 5G.
+But there are still some who can’t get a signal or who don’t get particularly good signal.

 The main way to improve your Three signal is by using the company’s Wi-Fi Calling service which is totally free and available on a range of handsets.